ctuffli/smart/README.md

     $ git clone https://github.com/ctuffli/smart
     $ cd smart && make

+or install it from ports ( http://www.freshports.org/sysutils/smart/ )

 ### How to use
     Usage: smart [-htxi] [-a <attribute id>] <device name>
             -h, --help